avinashduggal/TowerRunners/docs/team.md

 ---

 # Meet the Team
-Welcome to the JARVIS project!
+Welcome to the Tower Runners project!
 We’re a group of passionate AI enthusiasts tackling the Obstacle Tower challenge with reinforcement learning.
 Meet the minds behind the mission:

 ### Competitor 1
 Avinash / Avi